The Best Vanilla Extracts to Save or Splurge On

-Considering vanilla prices are on the rise, I figured it'd be pretty helpful if we took a minute to talk about how to get the most bang for your buck when it comes to vanilla extract.
+Considering vanilla prices are always fluctuating, I figured it’d be pretty helpful if we took a minute to talk about how to get the most bang for your buck when it comes to vanilla extract.
 Ahead of the holiday baking season, I tested a bunch of popular vanilla extracts to bring my recommendations to you!

 I continue to stand by a Kitchn favorite, but I’ve also added a bulk budget option to my short list of approved options.
 And with that, here are my picks for the best vanilla extracts — for holiday baking and beyond.